 Databases

-The Databases page shows an application's database and cache data.
-It shows individual database transactions as a sortable table, and shows operations, throughput, and response time as charts.
+The Databases page shows an application's use of a database or cache.
+It shows individual database transactions/queries as a sortable table, and shows operations, throughput, and response time as charts.

-The features of the database page will vary due to the following:
+The features of the Databases page will vary due to the following:

 Externals